Localizable Button Click Rendering via Active Lateral Force Feedback: Button Click Rendering

 \subsubsection{Experiment Setup}

 Experiment 1 and Experiment 2 shared most parts of the setup (in Fig. \ref{fig_lateralDisplacement_setup} and Fig. \ref{fig_forceMeasurement_setup}), except for the number of involved fingers and finger movement constraints.
 The electrically grounded index finger of the dominant hand was used in Experiment 2.
-It was constrained to move only up and down.
-As shown in Fig. \ref{fig_forceMeasurement_setup}, the UltraShiver was mounted to an acrylic block with six brass flexures.
+It was constrained to move only up and down while pressing against a white acrylic bar to mechanically ground the rest of the finger.
+As shown in Fig. \ref{fig_forceMeasurement_setup}, the UltraShiver was mounted to a black acrylic block with brass flexures (6 flexures, 10 mm tall x 1 mm x 0.3 mm).
 The acrylic block was fixed on a six-axis force sensor (ATI17 Nano load cell), which was used to measure the normal and lateral force.

 All signals were recorded using a NI USB-6361 Multifunctional I/O Device with a 300 kHz sampling frequency.